benjaminfang/rbm24-workflow/README.md

 ### RNA-seq

-1. Download the RNA-seq data from NCBI(accession ID: XXX), and put it under RNA-seq/raw-data/.
+1. Download the RNA-seq data from NCBI(accession ID: XXX), and place it under RNA-seq/raw-data/.

 2. Change directory to RNA-seq/scripts, and edit bash scripts in the directory, changing *working_dire* to your actural working path.